oslabs-beta/FilamentQL/README.md

   const [callAddTodoMutation, addTodoResponse] = useFilamentMutation(
     mutation,
     () => {
-      // this callback is invoked when data come back from server
+      // this callback is invoked when data is returned from server
-      // this is a good place to update relevant state with now new data console.log(addTodoResponse.addTodo);
+      // this is a good place to update relevant state now with new data console.log(addTodoResponse.addTodo);
     }
   );